 Allow to cool completely before storing in sterilized jars.

-In Greece, spoon sweets are served as shown in the photo - a spoonful on a small plate, usually accompanied by a glass of cold water.
+In Greece, spoon sweets are served as a spoonful on a small plate, usually accompanied by a glass of cold water.
 They're not served as desserts, but rather as a sweet snack.
 In your home, spoon sweets might find a place as a dessert, snack, or a dessert sauce with ice cream, yogurt, cake, and even pastries.